andygrunwald/TrendingGithub/README.md

 If your server is running on localhost you can use *:6379* as a shortcut.
 `storage-auth` is the authentication string necessary for your Redis server if you use the [Authentication feature](http://redis.io/topics/security#authentication-feature).

-## Motivation

-I love to discover new tools, new projects, new languages, new coding best practices, new exciting ideas and new people who share the same passion like me.
-[I use twitter a lot](https://twitter.com/andygrunwald) and have little time to check [trending repositories](https://github.com/trending) and [developers](https://github.com/trending/developers) on a daily basis.

-Why not combine both to save time and spread favorite projects and developers via tweets?

 ## Storage backends

 Why is a storage backend needed at all?